ScienceLion/twitchcommentslive/README.md

 To run, <ins>**connect to Twitch in Noita via the options menu Streaming tab**</ins>.

 To add server, download the server, **edit settings.txt** to change the channel.
 If Noita or your Steam Library is at a different location than the settings, put in the correct location.
 On Windows, you must use double backslash ("\\\\") for folders, not just a single backslash.
+For Linux, use forward slash "/".
 Open start_server (If it closes, you may need to run a command prompt as administrator, navigate to server folder, and run start_server).

 [Demo Video](https://www.youtube.com/watch?v=M359qFks2uo)